eginez/blog-eginez/content/posts/go_generics_use.md

 	//...
 }
 ```
-That works pretty well if what all I wanted to do is exit the program, but for the cases where I needed more than just exiting, this tecnique does not work.
+That works pretty well if all I want to do is exit the program, but for the cases where I needed more than just exiting, this technique does not work.

-Still unstatisfied with the state of affairs I went looking for answers in the internet.
+Still unsatisfied with the state of affairs I went looking for answers in the internet.
 I started by looking at other people's code too see how they have been solving the same problem.
 Surprisingly, I found that the vast majority of projects I looked into were basically `if-checking` on every error.

-That seemed (and it still seems) less than ideal to me.
-And as far as I can tell it is a source of complains amongst gophers.
+That seems less than ideal to me.
+And as far as I can tell it is a source of complaint amongst gophers.
 So much so that Rob Pike himself wrote a [post] (https://blog.golang.org/errors-are-values) on this specific topic a couple of years ago.
 In it, he describes a clever technique to deal with errors.
-He makes the point that error should be treated as values(which they should) and goes on to provide an example on how to program around errors.
-I won't describe his whole solution however I'd like to hightlight a key part of his example.
-Consider the following interface and function
+He makes the point that errors should be treated as values (which they should) and goes on to provide an example on how to program around errors.
+I won't describe his whole solution however I'd like to highlight a key part of his example.
+Consider the following interface and function:

 ```go
 type errWriter struct {